krishaamer/under-water/README.md

 ## About The Project

-**UnderTheWater** is a smart contract project built using [Hardhat](https://hardhat.org/) that integrates [Toucan](https://app.toucan.earth/contracts) and [Push Protocol](https://pushprotocol.com/) to provide a seamless workflow for users.
+**UnderTheWater** is a smart contract project built using [Hardhat](https://hardhat.org/) that integrates [Toucan](https://app.toucan.earth/contracts), [Sign Protocol](https://sign.global) and [Push Protocol](https://pushprotocol.com/) to provide a seamless workflow for users.
 This contract allows users to complete payment, redeem, retire, and attest carbon credits in a single transaction.
 The attestation feature leverages Push Protocol for enhanced communication and user engagement.

 <p align="right">(<a href="#top">back to top</a>)</p>